Best Grill Pan of 2021

 Big meals are a cinch on the Lodge Pre-Seasoned Reversible Griddle.
 The grill side left nice marks on the foods we tested, and the flat griddle was great for churning out large batches of pancakes.
 On the grill side, the Lodge Reversible has a channel allowing grease to flow away when cooking fattier cuts.

 The Lodge Reversible is a hand wash only cast iron, and the ridges in the grill can be tedious to clean.
 What's more, this is the heaviest pan tested.
 At 13.5 lbs, it's likely to be one of the more cumbersome pans in your kitchen.
-It's still a great piece of equipment to own, especially for someone who meal preps or cooks larger portions.
-Despite
+It's still a great piece of equipment to own, especially for someone who cooks larger portions or meal preps.

 Why You Should Trust Us